AviralJuyal/AviralJuyal/README.md

-- 🔭 I’m currently working on JavaScript And its Frameworks.
+- 🔭 I’m currently working on MERN stack.
-- 🌱 I’m currently learning Reactjs.
+- 🌱 I’m currently learning MERN stack.
 - 👯 I’m looking to collaborate on in Reactjs Projects and OpenSource Projects
 - 📫 How to reach me: aviraljuyal@gmail.com.
 - 😄 Pronouns: he/him.